Expulsion of Poles by Germany: Background

 Poles had constituted one of the largest minorities in the German Empire since its creation in 1871.
-This was a result of the earlier acquisitions made by Prussia, the state that initiated the Unification of Germany.
-The Electorate of Brandenburg (later Kingdom of Prussia), with its capital in Berlin after 1451, acquired historic lands with significant Polish population in a series of military operations, and, in the second half of the 18th century, had seized western territories of the Polish Kingdom by taking part in the Partitions of Poland and the Silesian Wars with Austria.
+This was a result of earlier acquisitions of Polish inhabited regions made by Prussia, the state that initiated the Unification of Germany.

 The idea of pan-Germanism, demanding the unification of all Germans in one state, including the German diaspora east of the imperial border, grew out of Romantic nationalism.
 Some pan-Germanists believed that Germans were ethnically superior to other peoples — including Slavs, whom they viewed as inferior to the German "race" and culture.
 The Nazi concept of Lebensraum in turn demanded "living space" for German people, claiming overpopulation of Germany and alleged negative traits of heavy urbanisation in contrast to agricultural settlement.
 The desired territories were to be taken particularly from Poland.
 Both pan-Germanism and Lebensraum theory viewed Poles as an obstacle to German hegemony and prosperity as well as future expansion of the German state.

 German Empire

-In the territories annexed during the Partitions of Poland, German authorities sought to limit the number of ethnic Poles by their forced Germanisation and by a new wave of settlement by German colonists at their expense.
+In the territories annexed during the Partitions of Poland, German authorities sought to limit the number of ethnic Poles by their forced Germanisation and by a wave of settlement by German colonists.
 Beginning with the Kulturkampf, laws were enacted to restrict Polish culture, religion, language, and rights to property.
-Bismarck initiated the Prussian deportations of 1885–1890, which affected some 30,000 Poles and Jews living in Germany who did not have German citizenship.
+Bismarck initiated the Prussian deportations of 1885–1890, which affected some 30,000 immigrant Poles and Jews living in Germany who did not have German citizenship and were force to return to their country of origin.
 This is described by E.J.
 Feuchtwanger as one of the precedents to modern policies of ethnic cleansing.
 In 1887 Bernhard von Bülow, the future Chancellor of the German Empire, advocated expelling Poles by force from territories which were Polish-inhabited and slated to become part of Germany.

 In 1908, Germany legalized the eviction of Poles from their properties under pressure from pan-German nationalist groups who hoped this law would be used to reduce the number of Poles in the East.
+This law however was only used once, due to its controversial nature.